Derby Blues

 Great job, fine wife, lord I had it all

-Now I’v lost my home
+Now I’v lost that home

 Derby blues